pagkly/Zed/Investopedia4/Retirement Income Certified Professional (RICP) Definition.md

 -   Sources of Retirement Income
 -   Managing a Retirement Income Plan2

-The program provides students with a series of best practices ranging from topics such as [[Social Security]](https://www.investopedia.com/terms/s/socialsecurity.asp), risks in retirement financial planning, [[Medicare]](https://www.investopedia.com/terms/m/medicare.asp) and other [[health insurance]](https://www.investopedia.com/terms/h/healthinsurance.asp) options, long-term care needs, as well as tax and estate planning.2 These arm RICPs with the tools they need to help their clients maintain their customary standard of living throughout retirement, address income gaps, create an [[estate plan]](https://www.investopedia.com/terms/e/estateplanning.asp), and limit risk.
+The program provides students with a series of best practices ranging from topics such as [[Social Security]](https://www.investopedia.com/terms/s/socialsecurity.asp), risks in retirement financial planning, [[Medicare]](https://www.investopedia.com/terms/m/medicare.asp) and other [[health insurance]](https://www.investopedia.com/terms/h/healthinsurance.asp) options, long-term care needs, as well as tax and [[Estate Planning|estate planning]].2 These arm RICPs with the tools they need to help their clients maintain their customary standard of living throughout retirement, address income gaps, create an [[estate plan]](https://www.investopedia.com/terms/e/estateplanning.asp), and limit [[Risk|risk]].

 Students must pass a closed-book 100-question exam at the end of each course.
 RICPs must adhere to a [[code of ethics]](https://www.investopedia.com/terms/c/code-of-ethics.asp) and reporting requirements.
 Individuals with the RICP designation must also update their credentials with 15 hours of continuing education that they must complete every two years.3